 What’s this that I hear about a “notice of intent to claim dissipation?”
 How does that work?

-- A notice of intent to claim dissipation must generally be made not later than 60 days before trial or 30 days after discovery closes, whichever is later.
+- A Notice of Intent to claim dissipation must generally be made not later than 60 days before trial or 30 days after discovery closes, whichever is later.

 A certificate or service of the notice of intent to claim dissipation must also be filed with the clerk of the court.